 The SCORM standard itself (perhaps more accurately, a collection of standards) is rather old.
-With its roots back in the 1990s in the U.S. Department of Defense's offline computer-based training, SCORM has evolved over years to be an online course deployment standard as well.* More recently, it's supposedly morphing into "Experience API" ("xAPI", aka "Tin Can API") that tracks learning across content providers.
+With its roots back in the 1990s in the U.S. Department of Defense's offline computer-based training, SCORM has evolved over years to be an online course deployment standard as well.* More recently, "rival" standards have emerged.
+"Experience API" ("xAPI", aka "Tin Can API"), for instance, came about to provide tracking for learning across content providers.
 Know more about xAPI here. xAPI's proponents waste no time reminding us of its many benefits.

 Still, for no small reasons, people are taking a long time to adopt to more advanced versions of the standard.
 Version 1 of xAPI came in 2013.
 Look where we are at with that right now!